 Other prospects are not that organised and may challenge your sales technique.
 They may not have a deadline.
-They may not even know what it is they need, or if they want it all.
+They may not even know what it is they need, or if they even want your product at all.
 Their budget may be ill-defined.
-These prospects need help making the final decision to buy – “help” as in “the final push”!
+These prospects need help making the final decision to buy – with ‘help’ coming in the form of “a compelling event”!

-- The start of a new financial year: sometimes they will want the solution ready, or at least decided, by the beginning of the new financial year
+- The start of a new financial year: sometimes they will want the solution ready, or at least decided, by the beginning of the new financial year.

-- Management Target: The purchaser has been given a target to get the solution in by a certain date
+- A management target: The purchaser has been given a target to get the solution implemented by a certain date.

-- Current issue: the prospect and their business has an ongoing issue which is causing pain and needs to be fixed as soon as possible.
+- A current issue: the prospect and their business have an ongoing issue that is causing pain and needs to be fixed as soon as possible.
 Their existing supplier has terminated their contract or has had it terminated, and it expires on a certain date.

 - The budget year is ending: they need to spend the money by the end of the fiscal year, as it is in this year’s budget but may not be in next year’s.
-Large companies and government agencies in particular have this issue, if they don’t spend the money before the end of the financial year, they lose it.
+Large companies and government agencies, in particular, have this issue, if they don’t spend the money before the end of the financial year, they lose it.

-Of course, non of the above is relevant with Really Simple Systems CRM, we get customers up and running by the end of a week!
+Of course, none of the above is relevant with Really Simple Systems CRM, we get customers up and running by the end of a week!

-If the customer has no deadline to make a decision by, and doesn’t seem minded to order in the near future, then you need to create a Compelling Event for them.
-What that might be will depend on what your business is, but here are some ideas:
+If the customer has no deadline to make a decision and doesn’t seem motivated to order in the near future, then you need to create a Compelling Event for them.
+What exactly that might be will depend on what your business does, but here are some ideas:

-- It is our year end this month, we have some special incentives to close business by then, if you sign now I’m allowed to offer you 12.5%
+- It is our year-end this month, we have some special incentives to close business by then, if you sign now, I’m allowed to offer you a 12.5% discount.

 - End of Season Sale!
 Everything 25% off!